maghead/maghead/README.md

 --------------

-- Function calls in PHP are very slow, so the model schema data will be built statically, LazyRecord converts all definitions (default value, validator, filter, valid value builder) into classes and static PHP array, this keeps these model classes very lightweight and fast.
+- Function calls in PHP are very slow, so the model schema data will be built statically, Maghead converts all definitions (default value, validator, filter, valid value builder) into classes and static PHP array, this keeps these model classes very lightweight and fast.